Woahai321/list-sync/ReadMe.md

 ### Common Issues and Solutions

 1. **Invalid API Credentials**
-   - **Symptom:** Error messages related to API authentication or 401 Unauthorized responses.
+   - **Symptom:** Error messages related to API authentication or 401 Unauthorised responses.
    - **Solution:**
      - Double-check your Overseerr URL and API key in the Overseerr settings.
      - Ensure there are no trailing spaces in the URL or API key.